areejnasir/namasty-react/README.txt

     -erro.statusText => page not found.

 # nested routing / Outlet
-    -if i wont to different body with common header and footer then:
+    -outlet will replace the component according to the route -if i wont to different body with common header and footer then:
     -first of all i will make a children of my root path => "/" const routerConfig = createBrowserRouter([